noodle71/fast-prop-del/README.md

 Fast property delete.

+With this library you can delete object properties and then turn the object to fast property mode.
+Aditionally, you can turn common objects to fast property mode or add new properties to an object forcing the object to be fast property mode.

 In v8 engine an object has two ways of representation:
 + Dictionary mode (also known as normalized objects)
 + Fast property mode